 Small-business owners will face two of the most common types of tax: sales and business income tax.
 Sales tax will be on some products and services based on your locality.
 Each state has different sales tax rules, and some don't enforce any sales tax.
 If sales tax does apply to your business, you will need to manage those obligations.
 Business owners don't pay sales tax out of pocket, but rather it is a percentage of the customer's total bill.

 Sales tax will be collected from customers at the point of sale and sent to the government.
 Business income is defined as income received from business activities, which will be subject to taxes.
 Some businesses will have tax liabilities on business income pass through the company.
 The owner will pay taxes on business income with their personal tax return at their personal tax rate.

 If you need help with pass through taxation, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.